satwikkansal/wtfpython/README.md

 Translations: [Chinese 中文](https://github.com/leisurelicht/wtfpython-cn)

 Python, being a beautifully designed high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
-But sometimes, the outcomes of a Python snippet may not seem obvious to a regular user at first sight.
+But sometimes, the outcomes of a Python snippet may not seem obvious at first sight.

-Here is a fun project to collect such tricky & counter-intuitive examples and lesser-known features in Python, attempting to discuss what exactly is happening under the hood!
+Here is a fun project attempting to explain what exactly is happening under the hood for some counter-intuitive snippets and lesser-known features in Python.

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
 I find it a nice way to learn the internals of a programming language, and I believe that you'll find it interesting too!

 If you're an experienced Python programmer, you can take it as a challenge to get most of them right in first attempt.
-You may be already familiar with some of these examples, and I might be able to revive sweet old memories of yours being bitten by these gotchas :sweat_smile:
+You may have already experienced some of them before, and I might be able to revive sweet old memories of yours! :sweat_smile:

 PS: If you're a returning reader, you can learn about the new modifications [here](https://github.com/satwikkansal/wtfpython/releases/).